brunoroque06/brunoroque06.github.io/_pages/chess-fundamentals.md

 This page contains a compilation of chess fundamentals.

+> In the beginner's mind there are many possibilities, but in the expert's there are few. ― Shunryu Suzuki, Zen Mind, Beginner's Mind

 ## General Principles

 - There are 2 possible approaches to play a position: